-A JDBC driver is a Java library file (.jar) that enables Java applications — including DbSchema — to communicate with a database over a standard API.
-The driver translates generic JDBC calls into the network protocol understood by Firebolt, so you never have to write low-level socket code.
+A JDBC driver is a Java library file (.jar) that enables Java applications to communicate with a database.
+The JDBC is a standard interface implemented by each database with a specific driver.
 Drivers are typically distributed by the database vendor or as open-source projects.

 Firebolt is a cloud data warehouse engineered for sub-second analytics on large datasets, offering a fully managed, high-performance OLAP engine built on top of cloud object storage.
 It uses aggregating indexes and join indexes to dramatically accelerate repeated query patterns, making it well-suited for interactive analytics applications.
 Firebolt provides a familiar SQL interface and integrates with popular BI tools.